Foreign digital service suppliers with sales in Chile will have to apply, collect and remit 19% VAT on certain digital services from June 1, 2020.

 Affected foreign digital service companies now have VAT registration and collection obligations for their sales to Chile-based customers.
+Here is the link to the Chile registration portal.

 There is likely to be a simplified registration system for foreign digital service suppliers to use to fulfil their Chile VAT obligations.
 It seems unlikely that there will be a threshold to registration meaning that Chile VAT obligations will kick in from the foreign suppliers’ first sale to a Chile-based customer.